- World’s most powerful terrorist organization

 • On December 9, 2017, the Iraqi military announced that it had “fully liberated” all of Iraq’s territory from IS and taken full control of the border with Syria.

-Notwithstanding IS’s declining influence in Iraq and Syria, it remains an active force in lawless Libya.
-Its plan to flood Europe with jihadists posing as refugees likewise remains intact.
-Moreover, IS encourages its Western-based jihadists to resort to knife attacks and vehicle attacks if they do not have access to guns and explosives, IS continues to claim responsibility for many of the terror attacks being carried out in Europe as well as many attacks in the Middle East.
+Notwithstanding IS’s declining influence in Iraq and Syria, it remained an active force in lawless Libya.
+Its plan to flood Europe with jihadists posing as refugees likewise remained intact.
+Moreover, IS encouraged its Western-based jihadists to resort to knife attacks and vehicle attacks if they did not have access to guns and explosives, and the organization continued to claim responsibility for many of the terror attacks being carried out in Europe as well as many attacks in the Middle East.
 Below is a listing of major terror attacks carried out by IS in the West between 2016 and 2018.
 (A more comprehensive list of attacks attributed to ISIS worldwide may be accessed here.)

 • On March 22, 2016, 32 people were killed and more than 300 injured in three coordinated suicide bombing attacks in Brussels.
 IS claimed responsibility.
 The perpetrators were linked to the same terrorist cell that had carried out the November 2015 Paris attacks.

 • On June 12, 2016, Omar Mateen killed 49 people in an attack against the Pulse nightclub in Orlando.
 During his attack, he pledged loyalty to the Islamic State.